Tencent/MLeaksFinder/README.md

 # MLeaksFinder
 MLeaksFinder helps you find memory leaks in your iOS apps at develop time.
-It can automatically find leaks in UIView and UIViewController objects, present alert with the leaked object in its View-ViewController stack when leaks happening.
+It can automatically find leaks in UIView and UIViewController objects, present an alert with the leaked object in its View-ViewController stack when leaks happening.
 More over, it can try to find a retain cycle for the leaked object using [FBRetainCycleDetector](https://github.com/facebook/FBRetainCycleDetector/tree/master/FBRetainCycleDetector).
 Besides finding leaks in UIView and UIViewController objects, developers can extend it to find leaks in other kinds of objects.

 # Communication
 QQ group: 482121244